saiivarma/Memes-Recognition-/README.md

 # Memes-Recognition

 ## Data Collection
-    Downloading memes using chrome extension-701/1000
+    Downloading memes using chrome extension-966
-    Downloading normal images using chrame extension-0/1000
+    Downloading normal images using chrame extension-879

 ## Preprocessing:
-    Reading images for the directory  d
+    Reading images for the directory
-    Resizing the image and storing into a list d Coverting an array into tensor d
+    Resizing the image and storing into a list Coverting an array into tensor
     labelling image arrays

 ## Modelling